 To keep this history intact, the book is going to be archivally preserved (maintained by the owner in its current state in a safe archival bag and an acid-free box), but not conserved (professionally repaired by a trained conservator).

 Here are the steps you can take to preserve books in your collection.

 1.)
 Use a dry, soft, clean cloth or sable brush to gently clean the book before archivally storing it.
-In this case I’ve used white cotton inspection gloves to clean off any surface dust and grime.
 Make sure your hands are clean and dry before you handle this project.
-You can opt to wear cotton or nitrile gloves to keep unwanted finger oils off of old artifacts and documents.
+You can opt to wear cotton gloves or nitrile gloves to keep unwanted finger oils off of old artifacts and documents.